 On January 27th or 28th, each region (an administrative subdivision of the CDP which includes 4 assembly districts) will have a pre-endorsement conference where eligible voters will vote on the endorsement of Assemblymembers, State Senators (if running) an Congressmembers.

 At the pre-endorsement conference, eligible candidates come and give a 2 minute speech.
 After all candidates for all races in all districts that fall in the relevant region have spoken, voters vote and then ballots are counted.
 Voters can choose to vote for “no endorsement” in every race.
 A candidate needs to get 70% of votes cast to be put in the consent calendar for the Party’s endorsement.
 If no candidate receives 70%, but at least one candidate receives 50% of the vote, the endorsement goes into an endorsement caucus at the convention.
-All candidates that run for the endorsement at the pre-endorsement conference are eligible to participate in the endorsement caucus.
+All candidates that are registered Democrat are eligible to participate in the endorsement caucus for their district, if one is held.
 If no candidate receives 50% of the vote, there will be no endorsement for this race in the primary.

 To be eligible to vote in a given race you must be 1) a CDP member/delegate from the relevant district or 2) a regular central committee member living in the relevant district or 3) a representative of a Democratic club with its main membership in the relevant district.